 Habits Allow Us To Be Efficient

 Once formed, habits allow us to do things automatically in everyday life.
-Our habits form through repeated actions that may come with rewards.
+Our practices form through repeated actions that may come with rewards.

-According to Johns Hopkins University Professor Susan Courtney, our brains release dopamine, which facilitates the building of connections between brain cells.
+According to Johns Hopkins University Professor Susan Courtney, our brains release dopamine, facilitating the building of connections between brain cells.

-To break a bad habit, Courtney says you have to activate a different part of the brain (prefrontal cortex) to override those habitual tendencies.
+Courtney says you have to activate a different part of the brain (prefrontal cortex) to override those habitual tendencies to break a bad habit.
 However, the prefrontal cortex is easily distracted and doesn’t work well when you are tired or stressed.
 She explains that that part of the brain is vulnerable.
 When stressed, those habits that are hardwired into the other parts of the brain automatically take over.

 Breaking Bad Habits

 We can break or curb bad habits by overwriting the old ones in your brain.
-Setting up physical reminders, changing patterns you want to break or even hiding things.
+Set up physical reminders, change patterns you want to break, or even hide things.
 Putting cookies away in a different place or hiding credit cards may work.
 Going shopping with only cash will slow unnecessary spending.

 Habits May Exceed Your Goal

-Goals may limit you whereas good habits may allow us to go beyond our targets.
+Goals may limit you, whereas good habits may allow us to go beyond our targets.
 I am at fault for setting 30 minutes as my time on the treadmill and jumping off.
-This happened because I may need to make a call or go to work.
-However, once I took away the time limit, whether on the treadmill or outdoors, I found more energy to go further.
+Limiting the time happened because I had to make a call or go to work.
+However, once I took away the time limit, whether, on the treadmill or outdoors, I found more energy to go further.

-Repetitious nature allows us to fulfill our goals more easily.
-It may mean going on the treadmill everyday at a certain hour, reading at a certain time in the evening or going shopping without credit cards.
+Repetitious nature allows us to fulfill our goals more quickly.
+It may mean going on the treadmill every day at a particular hour, reading at a specific time in the evening, or going shopping without credit cards.

 Many of us borrow too much by putting everything on our credit cards.
 We are often surprised by how fast our debt balances grow.
 Saying you will reduce your debt to zero is a great goal but may be difficult and too far away.

-Either way, reducing debt regularly or paying down your balances to zero are good financial habits to reinforce constantly for those who struggle to pay bills.
+Either way, reducing debt regularly or paying down your balances to zero are good financial habits to reinforce for those who struggle to pay bills constantly.

 Habits For Life

-I sometimes envy daily runners plowing on in the heat, snow, rain and sleet.
+I sometimes envy daily runners plowing on in the heat, snow, rain, and sleet.
 They have formed healthy fitness habits that will last all their lives.
 According to Duhigg’s research, habits control 40 percent of our conscious activities.
-Taking showers and brushing teeth are activities we just do it.
+Taking showers and brushing teeth are activities; we just do it.
 That’s a good thing.
-Our lives would be far more chaotic if we didn’t have the ability to form habits.
+Our lives would be far more chaotic if we couldn’t form habits.

 That said, these minuscule actions are ingrained in us.
 Habits often propel even our driving.
 Ever drive on a common road and don’t recall getting there.
 I don’t mean that you forget you were driving.
 It is more like you were on automatic pilot.

-Duhigg calls these keystone habits which are a chain of several related good habits.
-When my 14 year old daughter worked this summer, she insisted on going to the bank every time she had a paycheck in hand.
-She then was excited to pick up other side jobs so she could bring cash to put into her savings account.
+Duhigg calls these habits keystone habits.
+They are a chain of several related good practices.
+When my 14-year-old daughter worked this summer, she insisted on going to the bank every time she had a paycheck in hand.
+She then was excited to pick up other side jobs to bring cash to put into her savings account.

 As the new year is fast approaching, use keystone habits to:

-- provide small steps towards victory in previously difficult areas for you.
+- Provide small steps towards victory in previously tricky areas for you.

 Spend Less Than You Earn

 By spending below your means, you will save and invest more.
-However, to accomplish this, engage in tracking your spending and expenses on a regular basis.
+However, to accomplish this, engage in tracking your spending and expenses regularly.
 Review your bills online daily.
-Automate payments for easier ways to pay ontime.
+Automate payments for easier ways to pay on time.
 Look for patterns that may reflect overspending for items you don’t need and possibly more debt than you can handle.
 10 Ways To Better Manage Spending

 Benjamin Franklin said, “Beware of little expenses.
 A small leak will sink a great ship.”